-Highland consists of 102 claims located along the Walker Lane Gold trend, south of the Desatoya Mountains caldera and north of the Bruner Gold district.
+Highland consists of 102 claims (approximately 826 hectares) located along the Walker Lane Gold trend, south of the Desatoya Mountains caldera and north of the Bruner Gold district.

 Historic drilling has intersected significant gold and silver values in this largely gravel-covered, low-sulphidation gold and silver vein system.
-A drill permit has been approved by the Bureau of Land Management for a reverse-circulation drilling program, subject to posting of a bond.